 ERYT-500, C-IAYT, YACEP, Director of LifeForce Yoga

 Rose began practicing yoga in 1994 and teaching since 2004.
-Through LifeForce Yoga, she overcame a sever anxiety disorder.
+Through LifeForce Yoga, she overcame a severe anxiety disorder.
 She focuses on the therapeutic aspects of yoga – for the body, mind and soul.
 Rose teaches classes and workshops throughout the Tucson area and has been blessed to teach at The Crossings in Austin, TX, at Yogaville in VA, at Kripalu in Lenox, MA, and Sivananda Ashram in The Bahamas with the LifeForce Yoga Practitioner Training Program.
 She has also presented at a number of Yoga Festivals in Arizona.
 Rose integrates LifeForce Yoga techniques into therapeutic yoga for back pain, cancer, pulmonary disease, structural wellness, and yoga therapy.
 She studies with Rama Jyoti Vernon and has taken the Functional Yoga Therapy Training with Maria KaliMa.
 Rose is the Director of the LifeForce Yoga Healing Institute and teaches in the LifeForce Yoga Practitioner Trainings.
 Rose is also the author of 2 CDs, Mantra Chanting with Rose and Pathways to Relaxation.